BitBalloon/middleman-homepage/source/blog/2014-03-27-ara-t-howard-on-static-sites-dynamic-content-and-creativity.md

 **Mike:** Quite the range there.
 Sounds like your no strangers to building fully dynamic web properties.

 **Ara:** No. Absolutely not.
-I've been a Ruby developer since Ruby 1.4 maybe even a little bit before then, long before rails was on the scene and you know at that point, I was building a lot of dynamic web applications for NOAA through the Co-operative Institute for Research and Sciences and we were doing.
-So at that point it was mainly CGI applications but also some really, really sophisticated java applications using old school MPM-CGI which is new school kids call that Server push.
+I've been a Ruby developer since Ruby 1.4 maybe even a little bit before then, long before rails was on the scene and you know at that point, I was building a lot of dynamic web applications for NOAA through the Co-operative Institute for Research and Sciences and we were doing — so at that point it was mainly CGI applications but also some really, really sophisticated java applications using old school MPM-CGI which is new school kids call that Server push.
 But yeah, I've been building dynamic data-driven web applications for, I'm embarrassed to say, probably more than 15 years at this point.

 **Mike:** So, you started this Dojo4 about 5 years ago?

 **Ara:** Yeah.
-At the time I became a partner in Dojo4, I had an LLC codeforpeople and a lot of people know that name from the Ruby world, is 200 gems, definitely way more than 150 gems in the Ruby community at this point, so that was my former consultancy and then that company and myself along with a few other individuals came together to do something a little bit bigger than just doing rails work including design and production work, copyrighting and interface design.
+At the time I became a partner in Dojo4, I had an LLC codeforpeople and a lot of people know that name from the Ruby world, it's 200 gems, definitely way more than 150 gems in the Ruby community at this point, so that was my former consultancy and then that company and myself along with a few other individuals came together to do something a little bit bigger than just doing rails work including design and production work, copyrighting and interface design.

 **Mike:** Integrating vertically.